flexn-io/renative-docs/docs/overview/migrating-react-native.md

 You are not restricted to the three specified folders.
 Within the `src/` directory, you have the flexibility to create your own folders to organize styles, components, and any other necessary resources.
 :::

-If you also installed some react native plugins in your project make sure to move them to
+If you also installed some react native plugins in your project make sure to move them to `./renative.json` config file under `plugins` object.

-`./renative.json` config file under `plugins` object. renative uses standard react native plugins so plugin names will stay same!
+Renative uses standard react native plugins so plugin names will stay same!

 For example: